Sue Scott-Horne Founder of Let's Get Talking

 Annie Scott-Horne Trustee

-Annie has lots of experience in Education and works as a Nursery Nurse in a primary school.
-She has two children including a teenage son, so her interest in young people and their education is important to her!
+Annie has lots of experience in Education and works as a Nursery Teacher in a primary school.
+She has two children including a teenage son, so her interest in young people and their education is important to her.
+At LGT Annie sits on the board of Trustees and has a predominant role in advising the board about Child Protection and Safeguarding as this reflects her role at work as a Nursery Teacher.
+Annie also leads in her full time post as a Bereavement Officer and in Child Protection and Safeguarding, including being trained in Mental Health issues.

 'Let's Get Talking are doing vital work to stem violence and knife crime and the devastation it cause to families, friends and the community.'